 Young people all over the world are taking on these immense responsibilities.
 We need policies and programming that take their stories seriously and that strengthen the intergenerational coalitions that support them.

 OreOluwa Badaki is a Ph.D.
-Candidate in in the Literacy, Culture, and International Education Division at the University of Pennsylvania's Graduate School of Education.
-OreOluwa also serves as Co-Director for the Collective for Advancing Multimodal Research Arts at the University of Pennsylvania, and as a lead researcher with the Southwest and West Agricultural Group in Philadelphia.
-She can be reached at firstname.lastname@example.org.
+Candidate and Instructor in the Literacy, Culture, and International Education Division on the College of Pennsylvania's Graduate School of Education.
+OreOluwa is a lead researcher with the Southwest and West Agricultural Group in Philadelphia, and recently served as Co-Director for the Collective for Advancing Multimodal Analysis Arts on the University of Pennsylvania.
+She might be reached at firstname.lastname@example.org or @OreOluwaBadaki.

 This essay is part of "Agents of Change," an ongoing series featuring the stories, analyses and perspectives of next generation environmental health leaders who come from historically under-represented backgrounds in science and academia.
 Essays in the series reflect the views of the authors and not that of EHN.org or The George Washington University.